rombie/contrail-controller/specs/bgp_mvpn.md

 Any change to the reachability to Source shall be dealt as delete of old Type-7 secondary path and add of new Type-7 secondary path.

-Note: This requires advertising IGMP Routes as XMPP routes into different table
-<project>.mvpn.0 (in addition to vrf.mvpn.0).
+Note: MVPN feature requires advertising IGMP Routes as XMPP routes into different table <project>.mvpn.0 (in addition to vrf.mvpn.0).
 Hence requires changes to agents.
-Agents should refcount and advertise <S,G> once to <project>.mvpn.0, as new receivers join (or old receivers leave).
+Agents should refcount and advertise <S,G> once to
+<project>.mvpn.0, as new receivers join (or old receivers leave).

-## vrf_index

-In bgp.mvpn.0 table, all mvpn prefixes across all VNs reside.
-Hence the routes are made distinct by prepending with appropriate route distinguisher.
-The format of this would be <router-id>:<vrf-id>.
-Router-Ids could be self (control-node) router-id or a remote peer router-id as appropriate. the VRF-ID though must be the unique virtual network id associated with that router-id.
-For remote peers, this id can be retrieved from the Type-1/Type-2 auto-discovery routes.
-Locally, this is allocated during RoutingInstance construction.

-## 4.8 Nexthop resolver for source

-As mentioned in previous section, when C-<S, G> route is received and installed in vrf.mvpn.0 table (protocol: XMPP), Source needs to be resolved in vrf.inet.0 table in order reach out to the ingress PE.
-Hence, Type-7 paths added in BgpXmppChannel::ProcessMvpnItem() are always marked for "ResolutionRequested".

-This ensures that route resolution is started when those routes are added to the BgpTable automatically, by the current implementation.
-When Type-7 routes are deleted, current code automatically stops resolution requests as well.

-PathResolver code should be slightly modified though in order to

-1. Support longest prefix match
-2. Add resolved paths into rt only conditionally. mpvn does not need explicit resolved paths in the route.
-It only needs unicast route resolution.
-3. When unicast RPF Source is [un-]resolved, the Type-7 join route is notified.
-   Inside MvpnTable::Replicate(), Type-7 C-<S,G> route can be replicated into
-   bgp.mvpn.0 table with the correct RD and export route target (or delete the route if it was replicated before and the Source is no longer resolvable, or if resolution parameters change).
-Check must be also made to ensure that resolved nexthop is also an active mvpn bgp neighbor.

 When this <S,G> Type-7 route sent by egress PE is successfully imported into vrf.mvpn.0 (by matching auto-generated rt-import route-target) by the ingress